 Overview of Australian CliMate

 CliMate contains ten analyses delivered on: Web App, iOS (iPhone, iPad) and Android devices.
-An update for iOS and a new Android version are due later in 2017.

-Each analysis interrogates long term climate records to ask questions relating to rainfall, temperature, radiation, and derived variables such as heat sum, soil water, nitrate accumulation, yield potential, drought, seasonal forecasts and time trend analyses.
+Each analysis interrogates long-term climate records to ask questions relating to rainfall, temperature, radiation, and derived variables such as heat sum, soil water, nitrate accumulation, yield potential, drought, seasonal forecasts and time trend analyses.

 It is designed for decision makers who use knowledge of system status (e.g. soil water, heat sum) and probabilities of weather events to manage risk.

-CliMate II builds on Version I of Australian CliMate developed for the Managing Climate Variability Program in project "Australian CliMate Development" [MCV00028].
+CliMate II builds on Version I of Australian CliMate developed for the Managing Climate Variability Program in the project "Australian CliMate Development" [MCV00028].

 Australian CliMate uses Bureau of Meteorology data and the Queensland Government’s Silo database and incorporates ideas from previous decision support tools.